 They have a power.
 You may design your own powerful words and statement to get closer to the idea, that there is truly nothing wrong with you.

 The power also comes in the repetition and the commitment you can make towards doing this simple practice every day over the next week, the next month and ideally the months following that.
 Remind yourself every day, as a ritual in the morning, or at night until it becomes part of your belief system, part of who you are.

 I would highly recommend writing this statement on a piece of paper and put it where you can see it every day.
-If you find yourself other more personal or fitting powerful words or statement, I‘d love to hear them and to incorporate them if my next update’s book.
+If you find yourself other more personal or fitting powerful words or statement, I‘d love to hear them and to incorporate them if my next update’s article.

 Here are some examples some of my clients have shared: